-Code of the course: BCA5000PTitle of the course: IT and PC Package LabLevel of the Course: NHEQF Level 4.5 Credit of the Course: 2Type of the Course: Discipline Centric Core Course (DCC) for Computer ScienceDelivery Type of the Course: Practical 60.
-The student will perform the experiments and submit the recordof observations after getting the results.: None
+Title of the course : IT and PC Package Lab

+Level of the Course : NHEQF Level 4.5 Credit of the Course: 2 of observations after getting the results.
+Prerequisite : None

+Type of the Course : Discipline Centric Core Course (DCC) for Computer Science

+Delivery Type of the Course: Practical 60.
+The student will perform the experiments and submit the record